BC-SECURITY/Empire-Cli/README.md

 ----------------------------------

 ##  Install and Run
-We recommend the use of [Poetry](https://python-poetry.org/docs/) for installing and running the cli.
+We recommend the use of [Poetry](https://python-poetry.org/docs/) for installing and running this project.
 In the future, it will most likely be packaged in the main Empire repository.
 ```shell script
 poetry install